Introduction to ACME

 Right-click --> Export measurement metadata...

-opens a screen with detailed information and allows to change the channel configuration.
+opens a screen with detailed information and allows you to change the channel configuration.

 The computation settings are located at the bottom left of the Analyze